Home > Blog > Which Companies Provide Verified Reviews for House Sitting Services

 Should I leave an honest review if a sit had problems?

-Yes, and the Kefalonia approach works well: frame it honestly, give credit where it is due, and document the specific issue clearly so future sitters can make an informed decision.
+Yes.
+Frame it honestly, give credit where it's due, and document the specific issue clearly so future sitters can make an informed decision.
 A calm, specific review protects the community without being punitive.
 The platform only works because the reviews reflect reality.

 What does a five-star review actually mean?

 On most established profiles, nearly every review is five stars because the baseline for house sitting is not very high: keep the house clean, look after the pets, communicate well.
-Five stars is the expected outcome of doing the basics correctly.
-What matters more than the star rating is the content of the reviews: how specific they are, whether communication is mentioned, and what the coded language might be signalling.
+What matters more than the star rating is the content: how specific it is, whether communication is mentioned, and what the coded language might be signalling.